Dazzling Paris Christmas lights begin to appear all over the city in mid-November and continue to fill the City of

 5. More Paris Streets & Other Places to See Christmas Lights

 Aside from the most extravagantly decorated avenues such as Champs Élysées, where else can you find Christmas lights in Paris?

-Well, quite a lot of places, as it turns out: over 150 streets and squares throughout Paris put up lighted decorations, making it truly the "City of Light," thanks to energy-saving LED bulbs.
+Well, quite a lot of places, as it turns out: each year, over 150 streets and squares in about 70 Paris neighborhoods put up lighted decorations, making it truly the "City of Light," thanks to energy-saving LED bulbs.

 Here is a small sample of streets where you'll find them in central Parisian districts: